Hormones of Hunger and Satiety and Timing of Digestion

 Hunger

-Let’s dive in a bit deeper and look closer at the physiological processes that occur in our bodies that drive our feelings of hunger, but also lead to our feelings of satisfaction when we have eaten enough.
+Let’s dive in a bit deeper and look closer at the physiological processes that occur in our bodies that drive our feelings of hunger but also lead to our feelings of satisfaction when we have eaten enough.

 What are hormones?

-Neurotransmitters, although not specifically hormones, are also special chemical messengers that help carry, promote, and balance signals between neurons (also known as nerve cells) and target cells throughout the body.
+Neurotransmitters, although not specifically hormones, are also special chemical messengers that help carry, promote and balance signals between neurons (also known as nerve cells) and target cells throughout the body.
 Neurotransmitters are more specific to the central nervous system.

-Neurotransmitters can also have strong influences on our hunger and satiety cues and signals!
+Neurotransmitters can also have strong influences on our hunger and satiety cues and signals.

 Insulin

 As glucose moves from the bloodstream into the cells, blood sugar levels start to drop.
 The beta cells in the pancreas can tell this is happening, so they slow down the amount of insulin they are making.
-At the same time, the pancreas slows down the amount of insulin that it's releasing into the bloodstream.
+At the same time, the pancreas slows down the amount of insulin that it releases into the bloodstream.
 When this happens, the amount of glucose going into the cells also slows down.

 Insulin sensitivity can be thought of as the opposite of insulin resistance.
 It means that your cells are having a healthy response to the insulin being produced in the body.
 By following The Livy Method, you are already actively focusing on habits that will help improve insulin sensitivity, such as: